annihilawjh19/ames_spatial_dashboard/README.md

 # Interactive Spatial Analysis of Ames Housing Prices

-This Flask + D3 + Leaflet dashboard implements a spatial housing analysis project using `AmesHousingSpatial.csv`.
+This Flask + D3 + Leaflet dashboard implements a spatial housing analysis project using `AmesHousingSpatial.csv` for CSE 6242 Group 19.

 ## Features
 - Interactive map of homes by latitude/longitude